spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/patch-manifest/index.md

 ## Override artifacts

-The Patch (Manifest) stage also allows you to [override artifacts](/guides/user/kubernetes-v2/deploy-manifest#override-artifacts) like in the deploy manifest stage.
+When patching with a _strategic_ or _merge_ strategy, the Patch (Manifest) stage also allows you to [override artifacts](/guides/user/kubernetes-v2/deploy-manifest#override-artifacts) like in the deploy manifest stage.

 For instance, say you have a pipeline with a Patch (Manifest) stage with the following patch content: